saeedahmadee/ReactParticipantsList/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-52 participant items are generated on the server.
+A minimum of 20 participant items are generated on the server.
 Table of participants is sortable and there are options for removing a row.
 React List is built using SCSS, create-react-app, Semantic UI, Webpack, and Express JS.

 Semantic UI is used for user interface library and there is a small server application written with ExpressJS that serves multiple APIs for create, read and delete functions.